sensgithub/DevOps-Project/README.md

 # DXC Coding Marathon DevOps Project

-This is a DevOps based project for a PHP/MySQL/PHPmyAdmin application for a Hospital Management System (**eHospital**).
+This is a DevOps based project for a PHP/MySQL w/ Composer application.
 <br>
 <br>
 Diagram showcasing the workflow: